ehsanjso/vcv/README.md

 ## Design File

 The figma desing file is included as `VCV.fig` in the root of the repo.
+In the figma design file I wrote some thoughts on each part.
+Mostly, around future work or some of the decisions that were made.

 ## Design Decisions